Nottingham and District Tramways Company: Nottingham Corporation Tramways, 1897 onwards

-Withdrawal of Horse Tram Services
+Withdrawal of horse tram services

-The relationship between Company and Corporation appears to have been an uneasy one.
+The relationship between company and corporation appears to have been an uneasy one.
 There were complaints from local residents about the running of trams on Sundays.
-There was a proposal from the company to the council asking to share the cost of narrowing causeways (pavements) on Arkwright St. This was due to the fact that Arkwright St was not sufficiently wide such that vehicles could park on the roadway without obstructing the tramlines.
+There was a proposal from the company to the council asking to share the cost of narrowing causeways (pavements) on Arkwright Street.
+This was due to the fact that Arkwright Street was not sufficiently wide such that vehicles could park on the roadway without obstructing the tramlines.
 Clearly the council were unhappy, as not only did they not agree to share the cost, they insisted that the company leave the pavements as they were.
 There was also a disagreement with the company over the maintenance of the roads in which the tramways ran.
-The work was supposed to be done by the Corporation, with the bills being paid by the company, but the company found it was cheaper to hire in labour directly.
-The Corporation threatened proceedings and insisted on the withdrawal of the company's labour.
+The work was supposed to be done by the corporation, with the bills being paid by the company, but the company found it was cheaper to hire in labour directly.
+The corporation threatened proceedings and insisted on the withdrawal of the company's labour.